 More and more companies are beginning to teach digital and affiliate marketing.
 What is affiliate marketing?
 In a nutshell, affiliate marketing is recommending a product to someone and getting paid a commission for doing so.

 It’s extremely lucrative and can bring in a nice chunk of side cash.
 As I mentioned at the top of the article, this is my favorite way to earn a side income while pursuing music.
 The company I am working with now teaches the foundations of email and affiliate marketing in their free course.
-You can check it out here.

 I really like this method as you’ll making money as a musician and learn new skills like SEO, email marketing, and much more.